jozefg/blog/posts/2015-08-25-type-in-type.md

     }.
 ```

-This is done using `csubst` which takes a `ceq` as its first argument
+The key here is `csubst`.
+It takes a `ceq` as its first argument and a
-and a "targeting".
-It then tries to replace each occurrence of the
+"targeting".
+It then tries to replace each occurrence of the left side
-left side of the equality with the right.
-To find each occurrence the
+of the equality with the right.
+To find each occurrence the targeting
-targeting maps a variable to each occurrence.
-We're allowed to use
+maps a variable to each occurrence.
+We're allowed to use wildcards in
-wildcards in the targeting as well.
-It also relegates actually proving
+the targeting as well.
+It also relegates actually proving the equality
-things into a new subgoal.
-It's easy enough to prove so we demonstrate
+into a new subgoal.
+It's easy enough to prove so we demonstrate it
-it with `aux {unfold <snd>; reduce; auto}`.
+with `aux {unfold <snd>; reduce; auto}`.

 We only need to apply this tactic after `eq-eq-base`, this applies
 that rule I mentioned earlier about proving equalities well formed in